Klipper3d/klipper/docs/G-Codes.md

 ### [delayed_gcode]

-The following command is enabled if a
+The following commands are enabled if a
 [delayed_gcode config section](Config_Reference.md#delayed_gcode) has
 been enabled (also see the
 [template guide](Command_Templates.md#delayed-gcodes)).